Lykos153/git-annex-remote-googledrive/README.md

 So if your remote has a layout with subfolders, use the [migrator script](https://github.com/Lykos153/git-annex-remote-gdrive/tree/master/migrations).
-You can use the remote while migrating with the [bash version of git-annex-remote-gdrive](https://github.com/Lykos153/git-annex-remote-gdrive)
+You can use the remote while migrating with the [bash based git-annex-remote-gdrive](https://github.com/Lykos153/git-annex-remote-gdrive)

 ## Choosing a Chunk Size